All in-person Extension meetings, events and classes are canceled through Friday, May 15.

 See this page in: English

 Extension's 35,000 volunteers give their time and expertise to serve their communities and help create a stronger Minnesota.
-Whether you're passionate about youth or conservation, healthy eating or healthy gardens, you can find an opportunity to join Extension in making a difference in Minnesota.
+Whether you're passionate about youth, conservation, healthy eating or healthy gardens, you can find an opportunity to join Extension in making a difference in Minnesota.
 Read on to learn more about volunteer opportunities.

 Cooking Matters Minnesota

 Any adult who is curious and enjoys learning about the natural world can become a Master Naturalist.
-Learn how you can become a Minnesota Master Naturalist volunteer.

 Natural resources volunteers

 Protect Minnesota’s ecosystems through a variety of opportunities